 Many of these bronzes big or small have exquisite facial expressions.
 The ornamentation, the grace of posture, the proportions of limbs and the spiritual significance of these bronzes are incomparable.

 The temples usually have two kinds of idols.
 Those which are fixed permanently in the sanctum and the sub-shrines are called Achala Bimba or immovable reflections of divinity.
 Each temple also requires transportable idols for worship or festive processions.
 These are called Chala Bimbas, or moveable reflections of divinity.
-The latter are used in festive rituals and processions.
+The latter is used in festive rituals and processions.

-Such temple festivals with processions, conducted with great pomp and splendour are conducted even to this day based on these age old traditions.
+Such temple festivals with processions, conducted with great pomp and splendour are conducted even to this day based on these age-old traditions.

 Bronzes and other metal icons of the Chola era were either cast hollow or were solid.
-These were sculpted by master-craftsmen (sthapathi) who had already mastered the art of stone sculpting.
-A new craft was thus born…. the process of casting bronze images.
+These were sculpted by master craftsmen (Sthapathi) who had already mastered the art of stone sculpting.
+A new craft was thus born the process of casting bronze images.